Amari Cooper Player Prop Bets for NFL Week 6 | Dallas vs. New England 10/17/2021

 Amari Cooper Player Prop Bets for NFL Week 6 - Dallas vs. New England

-Before Amari Cooper hits the field for Sunday's game, which starts at 4:25 PM ET on CBS, here are some key facts and figures you should know ahead of placing a bet on his player props.
-Cooper and the Dallas Cowboys (4-1) hit the field against the New England Patriots (2-3) in Week 6 at Gillette Stadium.
+Before placing any wagers on Amari Cooper's player prop bets for Sunday's game, which starts at 4:25 PM ET on CBS, here are some key stats and trends to know.
+Cooper and the Dallas Cowboys (4-1) square off against the New England Patriots (2-3) in Week 6 at Gillette Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.